ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Gazebo/Gazebo.rst

 First of all you should install ROS 2 and Gazebo.
 You have two options:

- - Install from deb packages.
-To check which versions are available from deb packages please check this `table <https://github.com/gazebosim/ros_ign>`__.
+ - Recommended: Install from binary packages.
+To check which versions are available from binary packages please check this `table <https://gazebosim.org/docs/garden/ros_installation>`__.
  - Compile from sources:

    - :doc:`ROS 2 install instructions <../../../../Installation>`